dseguy/php-error-messages/messages/illegal-method-name.rst

 Changed Behavior
 ________________

 This error may appear following an evolution in behavior, in previous versions.
-See `New in PHP 8.5, together with the ability to use first-class callable syntax inside constant expressions. <https://php-changed-behaviors.readthedocs.io/en/latest/behavior/New in PHP 8.5, together with the ability to use first-class callable syntax inside constant expressions..html>`_.
+See `constantExpressionMethodNameResolution85 <https://php-changed-behaviors.readthedocs.io/en/latest/behavior/constantExpressionMethodNameResolution85.html>`_.